-Mass Storage Select this setting when connecting to a computer (pages 122, 131).
+Mass Storage Select this setting when connecting to a computer or other device that supports USB DIRECT-PRINT (page 93).
 With this setting, the computer sees the camera as an external storage device.
-Use this setting for normal transfer of images from the camera to a computer.
-PTP (PictBridge) Select this setting when connecting to a printer that supports PictBridge (page 114).
+Use this setting for normal transfer of images from the camera to a computer (using the bundled Photo Loader with HOT ALBUM application).
+PTP (PictBridge) Select this setting when connecting to a printer that supports PictBridge (page 93).
 This setting simplifies the transfer of image data to the connected device.